 We provide you with a uniform.
-We have staff laundry facilities at each lodge to wash your uniform while you are on track.
+There are staff laundry facilities at each lodge to wash your uniform while you are on track.

-The uniform is mainly your outer layers and you will need to have your own thermal layers, gloves and any personal items you need.
+You will need to have extra thermal layers, gloves and any personal items you need.
 You must also provide your own pack and boots.